 The Theatre, Performance & Music Graduate Research Program at Monash offers one of the most comprehensive graduate research programs in the fields of theatre, performance and music in Australia.
-Other than the conventional thesis-only PhD, the Program houses three practice-based doctoral programs: PhD (Theatre Performance); PhD (Music Composition); PhD (Music Performance).
+Other than the conventional thesis-only PhD, the Program houses two practice-based doctoral programs: PhD (Theatre Performance) and PhD (Music), information about this degree will be available at a later date.
 All of the graduate research courses in the TPM Program are designed to inspire scholarship that knows no borders and provides students with the opportunities to engage with the industry and community.
 They offer a progressive, holistic and culturally diverse program excelling in classical, jazz and popular music performance, composition, gender and performance, performance theory and practice, autoethnography as well as an internationally renowned reputation for research in ethnomusicology and musicology.

 Program disciplines and supervisors

 Maryrose Casey Indigenous and First Nations performance; Australian theatre history; social and political performance

 Stuart Grant Performance philosophy / phenomenology; site-specific performance (butoh / bodyweather); musical theatre

 Fiona Gregory Theatre historiography; gender and sexuality in performance; celebrity and identity; Shakespeare studies

 Jane Montgomery Griffiths Ancient Greek and Roman drama; feminist theatre; new writing (including playwriting); acting; directing

 Stacy Holman-Jones Performance and live art; performativity and performative writing; feminist and Queer theory; new materialisms; ethnography and autoethnography; narrative performance; performance poetry

 Felix Nobis Playwriting and script development; traditional and contemporary storytelling; performance practices

 Robert Burke Practice-based artistic research; improvisation; jazz; saxophone